MASCOT-NTNU/OASIS/Reminders/CheckOASIS.md

-# IPs for all laptops
+# IPs for all laptops at LSTS
 - My MacBook Pro: 10.0.248.61
 - NTNU MacBook Pro: 10.0.248.65
 - Old PC: 10.0.248.63